razisamuely/DataScience-TakeHomeAssignment-FunctionEstimation/README.md

 There is an unknown continuous function, denoted by $x → y$, such that x belongs to the interval $[0,1]$ and y belongs to the interval $[0,1]$.

-There is also a function called `check_if_below which`, for each combination of x and y, returns False if the point is above the function and True if it's below the function.
+There is also a function called `check_if_below`, which for each combination of x and y, returns False if the point is above the function and True if it's below the function.

 Your task is to estimate the area under this function.